viamrobotics/docs/docs/components/board.md

   - Light up an LED or similar.
   - Switch a relay.
 - Send a PWM signal to control the speed of a motor or servo.
-- Read the state of the pin (i.e., the voltage), which can be used to monitor the status of whatever is connected to it.
+- Read the state of the pin (High/Low), which can be used to monitor the status of whatever is connected to it.
-- Receive digital signals from sensors, as detailed in the [Analogs section below](#analogs).
+- Receive digital signals from sensors [see I2C & SPI protocols](#i2c) and [Analogs](#analogs) sections below.
 - Receive input as a digital interrupt, [detailed below](#digital-interrupts).
-- Communicate using different protocols such as I2C and SPI bus.

 Some things GPIO pins *cannot* do: